 - 1. Place high current paths (GND, IN, and SW) very close to the device with short, direct and wide traces. - 2.
 Two-layer IN copper layers are required to achieve better performance.
 Respectively put at least a decoupling capacitor on both Top and Bottom layers and as close to the IN and GND pins as possible.
-Also, several vias with 18mil diameter and 8mil hole- size are required to be placed under the device and near input capacitors to help on the thermal dissipation, also reduce the parasitic inductance. - 3.
+Also, several vias with 18mil diameter and 8mil hole- size are required to be placed under the device and near input capacitors to help on the thermal dissipation. also reduce the parasitic inductance. - 3.
 Put a decoupling capacitor as close to the VCC and AGND pins as possible. - 4.
-Keep the switching node (SW) plane as small as possible and far away from the feedback network. - Place the external feedback resistors next to the FB pin.
+Keep the switching node (SW) plane as small as possible and far away from the feedback network. - 5.
+Place the external feedback resistors next to the FB pin.
 Make sure that there are no vias on the FB trace.
 The feedback resistors should refer to AGND instead of PGND. - 6.
 Keep the BST voltage path (BST, C3, and SW) as short as possible. - 7.
-Recommend strongly a four-layer layout to improve thermal performance.
+Keep FREQ signal away from noise signals, like SW, BST and VIN plane and vias close to the MP8636 VIN pins.
+The VIN pin of frequency setting resistor (RFREQ) should connect to a quiet VIN node before input decoupling capacitor. - 8.
+Strongly recommend a four-layer layout to improve thermal performance.

-Figure 13-Schematic for PCB Layout Guide
+Figure 52-Schematic for PCB Layout Guide

-Figure 14-Recommend Input Capacitor Placement for QFN 3mmx4mm
+Top Layer Figure 53-Recommend Input Capacitor Placement for QFN 3mmx4mm